scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

 :department: Helen Wills Neuroscience Institute
 :institution: University of California, Berkeley

+.. |emdash| unicode:: U+02014
+   :trim:

 ---------
 Editorial
 ---------

 Welcome to the third publication of the SciPy conference proceedings.
-The publication of this year's proceedings was delayed due to a complete rewrite of the publication framework.
-The new framework is much easier to use and extend and will enable us to publish future editions much more rapidly.
+Due to time constraints of the editors, as well as a complete rewrite of the publication framework, completion of this year's proceedings took longer than anticipated.
+The new framework, however, is much easier to use and extend and will enable us to publish future editions much more rapidly.
 The tools used to produce this document are made available under an open source license, and may be obtained from the code repository at https://github.com/scipy/scipy-proceedings.

 Conference overview
 -------------------

 2010 marked the 9th Python in Science conference (SciPy2010), which was held in Austin, Texas from June 28th to July 3rd 2010.
-This year's conference was attended by 187 participants from both academia and industry.
+The conference was attended by 187 participants from both academia and industry.
 Attendees came from far and wide, including North America, Columbia, Spain, South Africa, Turkey, Germany, Norway, Italy, Singapore and Great Britain.

-Since its inception, the conference was held at the California Institute of Technology, but with Enthought taking a leading role in its organisation, it made sense to move it to Austin, Texas.
-We thank our colleagues and co-organisers at CalTech for all their support and effort over the past 7 years, and for playing such an integral part in establishing this event.
+For the first eight years, the conference was held at the California Institute of Technology.
+After the 2009 conference, we began looking for a new venue to enable continued growth of the event.
+With Enthought playing a prominent organizational role, we chose the AT&T Conference Center in Austin, Texas.
+We thank our colleagues and co-organisers at CalTech for all their support and effort over the years, and for playing such an integral part in establishing this event.

-What started as a small, informal meeting has now become a world-wide series of conferences, with the third EuroSciPy held at the Ecole Normale Supérieure in Paris from July 8th to the 11th as well as the second SciPy India in Hyderabad, Andra Pradesh from December 13th to 18th.
+What started as a small, informal meeting is now a world-wide series of conferences, with the third EuroSciPy held at the Ecole Normale Supérieure in Paris from July 8th to the 11th as well as the second SciPy India in Hyderabad, Andra Pradesh from December 13th to 18th.

-- transitions and maturity theme
+.. - transitions and maturity theme

-Specialized tracks for this year's conference include Python for Bioinformatics as well as Parallel Processing and Cloud Computing with Python.

-- keynotes

-  - Python Concurrency, David Beazley
-  - Moving Forward from the Last Decade of SciPy, Travis Oliphant

-- major theme:  parallel computing and GPUs

-  - tutorials

-    - Brian Granger.
-High Performance & Parallel Computing mulitiple libraries: multiprocessing, mpi2py, pyzmq, IPython
-    - Andreas Klockner.
-GPUs and Python: PyCuda, PyOpenCL

-  - keynote

-    - David Beazley.
-Python Concurrency

-  - general session

-    - Theano: Transparent GPU computing
-      Bergstra et al.

-    - Simple, Fast Messaging in Python with 0MQ and PyZMQ

-  - special track: parallel

-- minor theme: stat and stat data structure

-  - general session

-    - statsmodel, seabold
-    - pandas, wes mckinney

-  - BoF on datarray
+The conference kicked off with a keynote by David Beazley on *Python Concurrency*.
+David is well known in the Python community as an author, speaker and trainer.
+From his early career in scientific computing, David is well known as the author of SWIG |emdash| a popular tool that generates C++/Python wrappers.

+The second keynote, *Moving Forward from the Last Decade of SciPy*, was delivered by Travis Oliphant.
+From Travis's unique position as the original author of NumPy and a founding contributor to SciPy, he gave a historical overview of the growth of the community and tool chain, and shared his perspective on potential future development.

+The larger new venue allowed us to host parallel tracks for the first time; in addition to the main conference, we had specialized tracks in *bioinformatics* as well as *parallel processing and cloud computing*.

+The latter was a central topic of the conference, dealt with in several papers in these proceedings.
+At the conference, tutorials on the topic included *High Performance and Parallel Computing* by Brian Granger and *GPUs and Python* by Andreas Klockner.

+The conference saw a rising interest in the use of Python tools for statistical computing.
+Of particular note are the papers *Statsmodels: Econometrics and Statical Modeling* by Skipper Seabold and Josef Perktold, and *Data Structures for Statistical Computing* by Wes McKinney.

   - sprints